ASSERT-KTH/ci-hackathon/site/faq.md

    - an organ that can be controlled through a MIDI API.
 [More information about the organ MIDI API]().
    - a big screen to display pieces that are rendered on your laptop
    - speakers to play sound ci-art pieces

+- **Do I have to know how to program to participate to the hackathon?**

+    No. You can join an existing team and it is great to do statistics and data visualization based on the dump of Travis CI builds available here: [https://zenodo.org/record/2560966](https://zenodo.org/record/2560966)

+- **Do I have to use Travis CI?**

+    No, you can use another open CI API or CI dataset.
+The goal is to something fun or aesthetic with continuous integration data.

+- **Is there a specific goal that should be achieved at the hackathon?**

+    The main goals is that all participants participants have fun with CI data.
+It would be great to create something artistic based on CI (something that may be called "software art" or in this case "CI art").

+- **Can I start before the hackathon’s day?**

+    Of course, feel free to start before and come with cool demo on Oct 14 2019 in R1.

 Other questions?
 Please contact baudry@kth.se